kjerandp/CoPilot/README.md

 # CoPilot
 CoPilot is an object relational mapper (ORM) with a specific purpose.
-If you are looking for a full featured enterprise level ORM then CoPilot is not what you are looking for.
-CoPilot is designed to assist you when  implementing the data access layer - simplifying the common tasks.
+If you are looking for a full featured enterprise level ORM then CoPilot is probably not what you are looking for.
+CoPilot is designed to simplify the implementation of the database access layer.
+You will be the "pilot", while CoPilot will handle most of the tedious routine work.

-Think of it more in the sense of a micro ORM, only with a set of helpful  features added on top of it.
+CoPilot is more like a micro ORM, but with some neat features added on top.

 **Key features:**
 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).